JanHerca/urantiapedia/output/wikijs/en/article/Simon_Orsini/L_univers_Est_La_Le_Hasard_Ny_Est_Pour_Rien.md

 <br style=“clear:both;”/>

 > While creation and universe organization remain forever under the control of the infinite Creators and their associates, the whole phenomenon proceeds in accordance with an ordained technique and in conformity to the gravity laws of force, energy, and matter.
 But there is something of mystery associated with the universal force-charge of space; we quite understand the organization of the material creations from the ultimatonic stage forward, but we do not fully comprehend the cosmic ancestry of the ultimatons.
 We are confident that these ancestral forces have a Paradise origin because they forever swing through pervaded space in the exact gigantic outlines of Paradise.
-Though nonresponsive to Paradise gravity, this force-charge of space, the ancestor of all materialization, does always respond to the presence of nether Paradise, being apparently circuited in and out of the nether Paradise center. ([UB 15:4.1](/en/The_Urantia_Book/15#p4_1))
+Though nonresponsive to Paradise gravity, this force-charge of space, the ancestor of all materialization, does always respond to the presence of nether Paradise, being apparently circuited in and out of the nether Paradise center. (<a id="a122_913"></a>[UB 15:4.1](/en/The_Urantia_Book/15#p4_1))

 I'm going to talk to you about the atom.
 It is clear that it will take a long time for scientists to know everything that can be known.